2026 Most Affordable Online Counseling (LPC) Programs

 Beyond tuition, factor in additional expenses such as student fees, textbooks, clinical liability insurance, and technology costs.
 The most affordable programs are transparent about total costs and often provide tuition calculators or breakdowns online.

-Some of the Most Affordable Online Counseling Programs for Aspiring LPCs
+2026 Most Affordable Online Counseling Programs for Aspiring LPCs

 This list highlights some of the most affordable online master’s-level counseling programs accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 All featured programs include a clinical mental health counseling track and are offered in fully online or primarily online formats.